logo

 Sessionslink | top

-Like in mod_python, PoorSession is session class of PoorWSGI.
-It's self-contained cookie which has data dictionary.
-Data are sent to client in hidden, bzip2, base64 encoded format.
-PoorSession needs secret_key, which can be set by poor_SecretKey environment variable to Application.secret_key property.
+Like mod_python, PoorSession is the session class of PoorWSGI.
+It's a self-contained cookie with a data dictionary.
+Data are sent to the client in a hidden, bzip2-compressed, base64-encoded format.
+PoorSession needs a secret_key, which can be set by the poor_SecretKey environment variable to the Application.secret_key property.

 from functools import wraps